-- Decide on Matching Attire: One modern must-have of any bachelorette party is coordinated clothing.
-It’s up to you as maid of honor to talk with your bride and decide which outfits you’ll want to plan in advance so the rest of the bridal party knows what to pack.
-One common example would be for the bride to wear all white while her bridesmaids wear all black.
-This outfit is usually worn out on the first night for a fancy dinner and night of dancing.
+A common example would be for the bride to wear all white while her bridesmaids wear all black.
+This outfit is usually worn out on the first night for a fancy dinner and a night of dancing.
 Another popular trend nowadays is for the bride and her girls to wear a certain article of clothing that features matching print, typically worn out during the day for brunch and day drinking.
-From t-shirts to tanks, we’ve broken down our favorite picks and pairings to make your search a bit easier!

-- Organize Gift Bags: After you’ve coordinated the outfits, the next step to planning a bachelorette party is to assemble a goodie bag full of fun favors and hangover helpers for the bride and her maids, yourself included.
+After you’ve coordinated the outfits, the next step to planning a bachelorette party is to assemble a goodie bag full of fun favors and hangover helpers for the bride and her maids, yourself included.
 Commonly referred to as the “Oh Shit Kit”, this cute care package can include anything from Advil and Pedialyte powder to hair ties and temporary tattoos.
-To guide you along your gift gathering journey, we’ve featured our favorite essentials for any bachelorette survival kit.

 Final Few To-Dos (Week of and Day Before)